AzimsTech/AzimsTech.github.io/_posts/2019-04-03-3-things-i-miss-about-nokia-phones.md

 2) Sliding camera cover.
 ================================
 Early **Nokia N-series** lineups have a rear back cover that protects camera lenses from scratch.
 You start the camera running simply by sliding its lens cover back.
-I think that thing is the coolest thing in phones ever.
+I still think this is the coolest item on Nokia phones ever.

 ![Nokia N72 Camera cover slide](https://imgur.com/JfokvAr.gif)